scott-stewart/date_parity/README.md

 # DateParity

-Consistent date formatting and parsing  per request.
+Consistent date formatting and parsing for Rails applications.
 Creates parity between date.to\_s and string.to\_date in Rails applications.

-This is implemented with a Date.format syntax and usage, similar to Time.zone in rails.
-Can be set per request (i.e. per user).
+This is implemented with a "Date.format" syntax and usage, similar to "Time.zone" in rails.
+This can be set per request (i.e. per user) in a controller before or around filter.

 ## Installation